mathias8dev/kotlin-yup/README.md

 **Stateless Validation**
 <p>
-  The stateless validation feature is usefull if you want to own yourself the data to validate.
+  The stateless validation feature is usefully if you want to own yourself the data to validate.
-  To use such feature, just use this snipet.
+  To use such feature, just use this snippet.
 </p>

 ```kotlin